voltagead/flaming-ironman/coding-standards/css/readme.md

 Use hyphen case, not camel or underscore (snake)

-For string use double quotes vs single quotes.
-Never use NO quotes.
+For string use double quotes in css/scss.
+Don't use single quotes or NO quotes.

 Correct:
 `font-family: "DINWebPro-CondMedium", Helvetica, sans-serif;`